 Introducing the Hard-Easy System

-Coach Bill Bowerman at the University of Oregon in 1959 I’ve written three books on the Hard-Easy System.
-Each was like a doctoral thesis of my understanding of the system at the time: How to Read Your Body (1986), Running by Feeling (1996), and 5K and 10K Training...
+I’ve written three books on the Hard-Easy System.
+Each was like a doctoral thesis of my understanding of the system at the time: How to Read Your Body (1986), Running by Feeling (1996), and 5K and 10K Training (2006).
+The recently completed video version presents the...

 Exertion Builds Ability